baptistepepin/FINM-32900-PROJECT/README.md

 Adriana:
 - [ ] Complete the notebook `WRDS - Data - Demo.ipynb` and rename it, to explain the process of our project
 - [ ] Update the `README.md` file that explains the project and how to run the code
+- [ ] Complete all the docstrings for the functions in the code
+- [ ] Complete all the headers for the created files

 Pranav:
 - [ ] Create file `test_load_markit.py` to test the `load_markit.py` file